 This ghastly Ground Zero for students in thoroughly trashed Cathays closed in 2016 – a non-event that passed me by until recently (the area being out of bounds to a) anyone over 25 and b) Cardiffians).
-Now it’s Locos Latin Bar, flogging lurid blue cocktails to students past caring about the £50k debt the Degree in Beyoncé Studies is going to lumber them with for life.
+Now it’s Locos Latin Bar, flogging lurid blue cocktails to students past caring that the Degree in Beyoncé Studies is going to lumber them with £50k of debt.

 Time now to bring the curtain down on Llanrumney Hall’s 60-year pub phase from 1956 to 2016.
-I have been waiting to include it in Pubocalypse for a while, but held off to see what the Llanrumney Hall Community Trust, which took over the crumbling council-owned Grade II Listed building, would do after refurbishing the startling 15th century mansion in the middle of the sprawling 1950s housing estate.
-With the help of a £½million grant from the Assembly government, the sympathetic restoration is now complete and the Hall has opened as a ‘multi-purpose community hub’ – with no pub.
+I have been waiting to include it in Pubocalypse for a while, but held off to see what the Llanrumney Hall Community Trust would do after taking over responsibility for the crumbling council-owned Grade II Listed building.
+With the help of a £½million grant from the Assembly government, the startling 15th century mansion in the middle of the sprawling 1950s housing estate has now been sympathetically restored and re-opened as a ‘multi-purpose community hub’ – with no pub.
 Oh well, all things must pass.
 Revelation: although born in Gabalfa and weaned in Roath, I’m a Llanrumney boy really.
 It could be said that I’m a Llanrhymni luminary.
-I learned all I ever really needed to know in Llanrumney – listening to my Rumney-born and bred mother’s ghost stories and yarns about Squire Williams, running down to the river between the high hedges of Mill Lane, hanging around the shops on Countisbury Avenue, inhaling the panorama across the wide valley at the top of Elgin Crescent, and observing the rough-and-ready Cardiff sang-froid of sharp, sceptical men on bar stools in old Llanrumney Hall…
+I learned all I ever really needed to know in Llanrumney – listening to my Rumney born-and-bred mother’s Llanrumney Hall ghost stories and yarns about Squire Williams, running down to the river between the high hedges of Mill Lane, hanging around the shops on Countisbury Avenue, inhaling the panorama across the wide valley at the top of Elgin Crescent, and observing the rough-and-ready Cardiff sangfroid of sharp, sceptical men on bar stools in old Llanrumney Hall…

 Wow lasted a bit longer than its predecessors (Stamps, Bar Ice and Glo Bar) in a building that was originally a Post Office, but the cramped conditions and one too many noise abatement notices have triggered a relocation to the former home of Buffalo (see above) in Windsor Place.
 I would add “there goes the neighbourhood” if Windsor Place had one!
 Wow is a good example of what